awsdocs/amazon-emr-management-guide/doc_source/emr-studio-cluster-templates.md

 We recommend that you enable your team to use cluster templates with an EMR Studio\.
 Doing so lets users quickly choose from a list of templates to create a cluster for a Workspace\.
 It also lets you specify how new clusters should be created, and it simplifies Workspace setup\.
 You can define cluster templates using AWS Service Catalog\.
 For more information about using templates with Amazon EMR, see the [Build a self\-service environment for each line of business using Amazon EMR and AWS Service Catalog](http://aws.amazon.com/blogs/big-data/build-a-self-service-environment-for-each-line-of-business-using-amazon-emr-and-aws-service-catalog/) blog post\.

+Each template must specify the following options:
++ Input parameters
+  + **SubnetId** – The ID of the subnet where the cluster should be launched\.
+EMR Studio uses the same subnet that is associated with the Workspace to fill in the **SubnetId** parameter when provisioning the cluster\.
+**Important**
+In order for your cluster to appear in the Workspace after it has been launched, you must refer to the **SubnetId** parameter throughout your entire cluster template when you specify a subnet\.
+EMR Studio does not support multiple subnets for Amazon EMR cluster features such as instance fleets\.
+  + **ClusterName** – A name for the cluster to help users identify it after it has been provisioned\.
++ Output
+  + **ClusterId** – The ID of the newly\-provisioned EMR cluster\.

-You can optionally use a `Parameters` section in your template, which lets Studio users input or select custom values for a cluster\.
-The following example `Parameters` section defines input parameters such as cluster name, Amazon EMR release version, and cluster instance type\.
+You can also include additional options in the `Parameters` section in your template, which lets Studio users input or select custom values for a cluster\.
+The following example `Parameters` section defines additional input parameters such as **ClusterName**, **EmrRelease** version, and **ClusterInstanceType**\.

 ```
 Parameters: